-Although the new enzyme is certainly impressive, it’s not the end of the road for our plastic troubles.
-Researchers have received funding to continue experimenting on recycling the PET in plastic.
+Although the new enzyme is pretty impressive, it’s not the end of the road for our plastic troubles.
+Researchers have received funding to continue experimenting on the recycling plastic of PET.

 By recycling it, we won’t have to generate new plastic.
 We’ll also keep new PET from finding its way into our wilderness and water supplies.

-For now, it’s important to stay informed about developments currently enfolding and on the horizon that may change the landscape of our pollution future, especially when one sustainable solution borrows from another.
+For now, it’s important to stay informed about developments happening now and on the horizon that may change the landscape of our pollution future, especially when one sustainable solution borrows from another.